 From Glasgow to Loch Ness: 4 Best Ways to Get There

-Often referred to as Scotland's cultural capital, the city of Glasgow makes for a great jumping off-point to explore the hills and valleys of this beautiful country.
+Often referred to as Scotland's cultural capital, the city of Glasgow makes for a great jumping off-point to explore the endless mountains and valleys of this beautiful country.

 One of the most popular excursions from Glasgow is to famous Loch Ness.
 This 23-mile-long and remarkably deep lake has long been the stuff of legend, and today continues to draw vast crowds.
 The big draw?
 It's as much to do with the spectacular scenery as it is having the chance to catch a glimpse of the elusive Loch Ness Monster.

-In spite of its popularity as one of the top places to visit in Scotland, getting to Loch Ness is not without its challenges - it is, after all, located in the midst of the Scottish Highlands - but it offers no end of exciting and unique adventures.
+In spite of its popularity as one of the top places to visit in Scotland, getting to Loch Ness from Glasgow is not without its challenges.
+Approximately 160 miles away from Glasgow city center, its location in the midst of the Scottish Highlands with its mountainous topography means there's no direct route, with major roads and rail lines skirting around the hillier parts, such as the Trossachs and the Cairngorms.

 Whatever your reason for visiting this remarkable area of outstanding natural beauty, be sure to review our list of the top ways to travel from Glasgow to Loch Ness.